Castleton Public Library

 Our Take-Home Kits

-Take & Make Craft Kit: Earth Crafts
+Take & Make Craft Kit: Paper Fan Snowman

-Pick up anytime from Monday, April 3 through Saturday, April 29.
+Pick up anytime from Sunday, February 2 through Saturday, March 1.

 Our Other Events